 Step four: Place the sliced cabbage in the jar, pressing it down fit as much in as possible.
 Fill all the way up.

-Step five: Dissolve sea salt in water to create a brine.
+Step five: Dissolve sea salt in water to create enough brine.
 Pour over the cabbage, up to about 1cm from the mouth of the jar.

 Step six: Fit the large piece of cabbage just below the water line, tucking the corners down below the neck of the jar.
 This will keep the other pieces of cabbage underneath the water’s surface.